spiresd55/code-challenge/README.md

 ### Other Notes
 - I created Container files to set up HOC's across the app.
 I ignored files for testing that contained Container in its name.
 - Comment.ts and Post.ts within the /src/store/model directory contain a reducer to handle creating posts and comments in the redux store and relating them to each other
-- The async calls to the server happen with FeedSaga.js
+- The async calls to the server happen within FeedSaga.ts
 - I used hooks instead of lifecycle events
 - Generally I would have a /src/components directory.
 This would contain common components that can be used across the app.
-Also like setup storybooks for these reusable components. https://github.com/storybookjs/storybook
+I also like to setup storybooks for these reusable components. https://github.com/storybookjs/storybook
-- I didn't get a chance to write the error handling for bad api calls.
+- I didn't get a chance to write the error handling for bad api requests.
 If I had more time I would have placed a try catch block within the saga, and dispatch an action creator on error.
 The error would displayed to the user as a notification banner on the top of the screen.
-- I used material-ui to build this, so I could focus more at the task at hand.
+- I used material-ui to build this so I could focus more at the task at hand.
 - I would have made the createStyles css within each Component more modular if given more time.
 - A note about how I like to test react components.
 If its a reusable component within /src/components, I would shallow render the component and write tests to test the individual functionality of the component.
 If the component is only displaying data to the user with absolutely 0 logic, i would use a snapshot.
-When I test views, I like the test the entire tree of that view.
-I will mock the store.
+When I test views, I like the test the entire tree of that view(Mounted Enzyme Test).
 All the other tests in the application are unit tested and mocked correctly.
 - This code has greater than 95% code coverage.
 - In the package.json file, I usually would have all the typings and testing libraries within the devDependencies.